-Across both Key Stages, pupils will be supported with developing the following skills:
+Across all Key Stages, pupils will be supported with developing the following skills:

-- Communication, including how to manage changing relationships and emotions
+- · Communication, including how to manage changing relationships and emotions

-- Recognising and assessing potential risks
+- · Recognising and assessing potential risks

 - Assertiveness

 - Seeking help and support when required

 - Informed decision-making

-- Self-respect and empathy for others
+- · Self-respect and empathy for others

-- Recognising and maximising a healthy lifestyle
+- · Recognising and maximising a healthy lifestyle

 - Managing conflict

-Discussion and group work
+- · Discussion and group work

+- It will be delivered in an age appropriate way.

-5. Roles and responsibilities
+55. Roles and responsibilities.
+Roles and responsibilities